 There are several options for shade:

 Outdoor Umbrellas.
 Outdoor cantilever umbrellas are dynamic and modular, you can fit them in or make them stand out.
-You can have them wall mounted, cantilevered or a traditional centre pole to match your venues aesthetic.
-Cantilever umbrellas are a premium product built for the hospitality industry, they’re available in any colour and can be provided with custom branding.
+You can have them wall-mounted, cantilevered or a traditional centre pole to match your venues aesthetic.
+Cantilever umbrellas are built for the hospitality industry, they’re available in any colour and can be provided with custom branding.
 The canopy fabric provides UV protection all day long.

 Fabric canopy.
 These are mounted on a four-pole structure, anchored to the deck and can be retracted when shade is not necessary.
 Because this is a semi-permanent structure, it may not be a good fit for all spaces.